jwdinker/front_end_projects/packages/use_event_listener/readme.md

 # useEventListener

 `useEventListener` is a React hook that abstracts attaching/detaching event listeners with the option to consolidate event listeners.
+For latest documentation in an easily digestible format, [click here](https://www.notion.so/dinker/useEventListener-b198ef0007a64a33856d6d18b90429c9).

 <br>
 <br>